 What Do the Pharmacogenetic Test Results Mean?

-The doctor will discuss the pharmacogenomic test results with you.
+The doctor will discuss the pharmacogenetic test results with you.
 Depending on the results, they might make changes to your child’s medicines.
 Do not stop or change any of your child’s medicines without talking to the doctor.
 Doing so could cause serious health problems.

 Genes and genetic test results aren’t the only information doctors use when making decisions about medicines.
 They also consider other things about a person and their health, then come up with the best treatment plan.

-If you have questions about the possible role of pharmacogenomics in your child’s care, talk to your doctor.
+If you have questions about the possible role of pharmacogenetics in your child’s care, talk to your doctor.